 Hotel Transylvania includes some interesting standalone design choices, such as Tartakovsky’s keen visual aesthetic, but there are a lot of conflicting ideas at play in the movie.

 Despite serving as the sixth director on the long-in-development project, early screenshots showed that the movie did feature interesting Tartakovsky visual aesthetics and those familiar with the director continued to be optimistic.
-Now that the film has released, has Tartakovsky, along with a cast of well-known vocal talent (including Adam Sandler, Selena Gomez, Andy Samberg, Kevin James, Molly Shannon, and David Spade, among others), delivered an animated feature that’s on-par with prior Dreamworks Animation projects (Shrek and How to Train Your Dragon) – a fun but heartwarming film for moviegoers of all ages?
+Now that the film has released, has Tartakovsky, along with a cast of well-known vocal talent (including Adam Sandler, Selena Gomez, Andy Samberg, Kevin James, Molly Shannon, and David Spade, among others), delivered an animated feature that’s a fun but heartwarming film for moviegoers of all ages?

 The familiar story follows overprotective Dad, Count Dracula (Sandler), who is convinced that humans are dangerous – and, as a precaution, builds an enormous castle (and hotel) where monsters can take refuge… and the count can hide his vampire daughter Mavis (Gomez) away forever.
 Convinced that humans are not to be trusted, scary creatures from all across the world come to vacation behind the safety of the castle walls – while, at the same time, Mavis dreams of leaving the compound, traveling, and visiting “Paradise” (aka Hawaii).
 However, just when Mavis has given up on venturing into the outside world, Jonathan (Samberg), a human, inadvertently party crashes Hotel Transylvania – forcing Dracula, after 118 years of fearful hiding, to face the possibility that humans might have moved past their torch and pitchfork anti-monster days.